🚀 Amazon SEO 2026: Why Your Listings Are Invisible (RUFUS AI Explained)

 If a buyer asks:

-“Is this good for sensitive skin?”
+👉 “Is this good for sensitive skin?”

-👉 Your product won’t surface
+👉 Your product won’t surface—even if you rank.

 đź’Ą Simple Example